Become a donor or member and support our work to advance access to medicines. For everyone. Everywhere

 To participate, students must obtain funding from their institution or other funding agencies to cover their travel to Amsterdam (if necessary) and living expenses.
 We are only able to cover direct costs associated with internship activities.

-Possible areas of research and advocacy include: surveying medicine prices, availability and affordability; increasing education about the negative impact of pharmaceutical marketing; implications of industry funding of patient groups; improving the rational use of medicines; ethics of industry-professional relationships; medicines financing.
+Possible areas of research and advocacy include: surveying medicine prices, availability and affordability; increasing education about the negative impact of pharmaceutical marketing; implications of industry funding of patient groups; improving the rational use of medicines; ethics of industry-professional relationships; medicines financing and artificial intelligence in healthcare.

 Internships are also available within our communications department.
 Students may have the opportunity to work on all aspects of advocacy communications, including media relations, social media, writing/editing, and communications planning and implementation.